ktaylor63/southeast/site/content/news/significant-achievement-in-the-transfer-of-puerto-rican-parrots-to-the-maricao-commonwealth-forest.md

     link: 'https://flic.kr/p/9D3HG3'
     caption: 'Endangered Puerto Rican parrot ceremonially released at the Iguaca Aviary.
 Photo by Tom MacKenzie, USFWS.'
 tags:
+    - 'Puerto Rican Parrot'
     - 'Puerto Rico'
-    - 'Puerto Rican parrot'
     - Recovery
-updated: 'October 3rd, 2016'
+updated: 'April 5th, 2017'
 ---

 Maricao, P.R. - Secretary of the Department of Natural and Environmental Resources (DNER), Carmen R. Guerrero Perez; the Regional Director of the Southeast Region of the US Fish and Wildlife Service (USFWS), Cynthia K. Dohner; and the Regional Forester of the Southeast Region of the US Forest Service (USFS), Tony Tooke, reported the transfer of 30 Puerto Rican parrots the Maricao Commonwealth Forest, a significant step to establish the third population of this endangered species.